AnthonyEdmonds/govuk-laravel/README.md

 | govuk-config | Configuration file                  | /config/govuk.php |
 | govuk-errors | Error pages for 401 through 503     | /resources/views/errors |

+`govuk-config` and `govuk-errors` should be published.

-You should only need to publish these if you wish to make changes to the default components.
+Only publish `govuk-blade` if you wish to make changes to the components and templates.

 ### Hook up the CSS, JS, and assets